Isobel Coleman: Ambassador

 On September 12, 2014, President Barack Obama nominated Coleman to be U.S. representative to the United Nations for management and reform.
 She appeared before the United States Senate Committee on Foreign Relations for a confirmation hearing on December 2, 2014.
 In her statement before the Committee, Coleman noted the significant gap between the promise of the UN and the reality of its shortcomings, and vowed to ensure that the "UN is deploying its resources in the most efficient and effective way."
 She was confirmed by the U.S. Senate on December 16, 2014.

 Coleman led U.S. efforts to reform the $40 billion UN system by imposing fiscal discipline, increasing transparency and accountability, and driving structural changes.
 During her tenure, the U.S. secured more than $500 million in annual peacekeeping budget reductions through the right-sizing of missions; the elimination of hundreds of UN back-office positions through automation; the first revision to the compensation package for UN staff, resulting in annual savings of more than $100 million; and significant efficiencies in the use of UN real estate.

 Coleman was also a leader on the U.S. efforts to combat sexual exploitation and abuse by UN peacekeepers, helping to secure watershed resolutions that increased transparency through the naming of those countries with troops accused of abuses, and increased penalties through the repatriation of entire military contingents in the case of unaddressed or repeated abuse.
 She was the administration's chief spokesperson on these issues, testifying several times before the Senate Foreign Relations Committee.
 Additionally, she fought to end the unfair exclusion of Israel within the UN system, including by successfully negotiating a milestone agreement to recognize Yom Kippur as an official UN holiday.
 During the fall of 2016 and early 2017, Coleman represented the United States in the UN Security Council, with responsibility for Africa, Asia and peacekeeping issues.
 In that capacity, she negotiated Security Council resolutions on South Sudan, Darfur, The Gambia, Liberia, the Democratic Republic of Congo, and North Korea.
 She was also the lead negotiator of UN Security Council Resolution 2320 for stronger cooperation between the UN and the African Union.

+Biden Administration

 In November 2020, Coleman was named a member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Mission to the United Nations.

+During the Biden Administration, Coleman was appointed as Deputy Administrator at the U.S. Agency of International Development.
+She was Deputy Administrator from November 2021-January 20, 2025.

 Awards

-In 2007, she was named the Isabel Benham Award winner by the Women’s Bond Club (WBC) of New York.
-This award includes the privilege of directing a $25,000 donation from the WBC to a charity of the winner’s choice.
+In 2007, she was named the Isabel Benham Award winner by the Women's Bond Club (WBC) of New York.
+This award includes the privilege of directing a $25,000 donation from the WBC to a charity of the winner's choice.
 In 2011, Newsweek named Coleman one of the "150 Women Who Shake the World."
 In 2013, she was the recipient of the Dr. Jean Mayer Global Citizenship Award from Tufts University.